-Sonlight’s Science D: Biology, Taxonomy, and Human Anatomy course teaches zoology, human anatomy, and botany at a level appropriate for grades three through five.
+Sonlight’s Science D: Biology, Taxonomy, and Human Anatomy course teaches zoology, human anatomy, and botany at a level appropriate for grades four to seven.
 There are two options: either a 4-day or 5-day course (for either four or five days of instruction per week).
 With both courses, an instructor’s guide is the central item.

 Both instructor’s guides contain lesson plans, instructional information for the teacher, and activity pages for the student.
 Instructor’s guides come as three-hole-punched, looseleaf pages for you to insert in your own binder.
 You can purchase extra sets of student activity pages if you need them.
 Reduced images of student activity pages with overprinted answers are included within the instructional material as your answer keys.

 You will need additional books and resources that provide the actual course content.
 For both the 4-day and 5-day courses.
 These include:

 - The Magic School Bus: Inside the Human Body

 - TOPS 39: Green Thumbs: Corn and Beans

 - Incredible Creatures That Defy Evolution (DVD)

 - The Usborne Internet-Linked Mysteries and Marvels of Nature

 - Discover and Do Level 3 (DVD)

 - Real Science 4 Kids: Biology Level 1